andreeaneacsu33/bar-chart-component/README.md

 data| array | Array of pairs containing (Ox,Oy) data

 ## Code explanation
 The implementation uses SVG (Scalable Vector Graphics) in order to group the rectangles, lines and texts and obtain the bar chart.
 The properties `width` and `height` are used to set the size of the chart and, based on these, further computations are made.
-In the BarChart.js file you can see that a \<svg> tag holds all the components of the chart, having the width and height given by the user.
-Before rendering the AxisX, AxisY and the Bars, the data is prepared.
-For example: the length of the axis Ox and Oy, the width of a bar, the minimum and maximum value (that results in the length of the bar), etc.\
+In the `BarChart.js` file you can see that a \<svg> tag holds all the components of the chart, having the width and height given by the user.
+Before rendering the `AxisX`, `AxisY` and the `Bars`, the data is prepared.
+For example: the length of the axis Ox and Oy, the width of a bar, the minimum and maximum value (that results in the length of the bars), etc.\